For Payroll Coordinators: UROP Payroll Guidelines

 The wage/materials and services amounts listed for approved UROPs are the maximum amounts that students can earn.
 When wages are charged against sponsored-research funds, indirect costs are also charged (e.g. standard MIT overhead).
 Please be sure to charge approved student wages and awarded materials and services funds to the account number indicated on their approved application.

 International students are restricted in the number of hours that may be worked during any given week.
 During the fall and spring international students are limited to 20 hours per week and during IAP and the summer, 40 hours per week.
-Now that UROP students are appointed through SAP and audits are in place to monitor student worked hours, it is more important than ever to record as close to the actual planned work hours per week as possible, especially for international students who are limited to work no more than 20 hours per week for all positions combined.
+Now that UROP students are appointed through SAP and audits monitor student worked hours, it is more important than ever to record as close to the actual planned work hours per week as possible, especially for international students who are limited to work no more than 20 hours per week for all positions combined.

 Wellesley students are not eligible for direct support from UROP.
 However, supervisor funding is allowed if the faculty supervisor agrees.
 For Wellesley students, since they need to cross-register each term a hard-copy proposal and coversheet are required.
 Wellesley students should be directed to the Wellesley College Student Guidelines for complete information on applying for UROPs.